 Neurodermatitis — also known as lichen simplex chronicus — is not life-threatening or contagious.
-But the itching can be so intense or recurrent that it disrupts your sleep, sexual function and quality of life.
+But the itching can be so intense it disrupts your sleep, sexual function and quality of life.

-- A raised, rough patch or patches that are red or darker than the rest of your skin
+- Raised, rough patches that are inflamed or darker than the rest of the skin

 When to see a doctor

 See your health care provider if home remedies haven't helped after two days and:

 - You catch yourself repeatedly scratching the same patch of skin

 - The itch prevents you from sleeping or focusing on your daily routines